yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 end
 ```

+Passing data into and returning data from a `ya.sync()` block involves cross-thread data exchange.
+If the data contains userdata, it causes [Ownership transfer](/docs/plugins/overview#ownership).

 ## Annotations {#annotations}

 Each plugin can contain zero or more annotations that specify the behavior of the plugin during runtime.